apla/me.apla.cordova.app-preferences/README.md

 Preferences interface generator
 ---
-You can find preliminary version of `Settings.bundle` generator in `bin/build-app-settings.js`.
+You can find preliminary version of settings generator in `bin/build-app-settings.js`.

 #### Usage: ####

-0. Install npm dependencies for the settings generator:
+0. Install the settings generator:
-`npm install plist`
-`npm install libxmljs`
+`npm install cordova-plugin-app-preferences`

 1. Copy example settings JSON to your project folder:
-`cp plugins/me.apla.cordova.app-preferences/app-settings.json .`
+`cp plugins/cordova-plugin-app-preferences/app-settings.json .`

 2. Edit JSON to include the controls you need...

 3. Generate settings resources with this command:
-`node plugins/me.apla.cordova.app-preferences/bin/build-app-settings.js`
+`node plugins/cordova-plugin-app-preferences/bin/build-app-settings.js`

 4. Add generated Settings.bundle to your iOS project.